Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Explore London’s Chinatown

-Chinatown in London is heaven for those with a sweet tooth and love of Asian desserts.
+Chinatown in London is heaven for those with a sweet tooth and a love of Asian desserts.

 Bubblewrap Waffle is the best spot for bubble waffles, while Happy Lemon has loads of different flavours of refreshing bubble tea.